-(A Component Unit of the County of Niagara, New York) Management's Discussion and Analysis Year Ended December 31, 2009
+(A Component Unit of the County of Niagara, New York)

+Management's Discussion and Analysis

+Year Ended December 31, 2010

-As management of the Niagara Tobacco Asset Securitization Corporation ("NTASC"), a blended component unit of the County of Niagara (the "County"), we offer readers of NTASC's financial statements this narrative overview and analysis of the financial activities of NTASC for the fiscal year ended December 31, 2009.
+As management of the Niagara Tobacco Asset Securitization Corporation ("NTASC"), a blended component unit of the County of Niagara (the "County"), we offer readers of NTASC's financial statements this narrative overview and analysis of the financial activities of NTASC for the fiscal year ended December 31, 2010.
 We encourage readers to consider the information presented here in conjunction with additional information contained in the financial statements and notes to the financial statements.
 All amounts, unless otherwise indicated, are expressed in dollars.
-Certain amounts relating to the financial statements as of and for the year ended December 31, 2008 have been reclassified in order to be consistent with the current year's presentation.